 It’s not what happens to you, but how you react to it that matters. – Epictetus

 I knew I had to do something about my credit.
 I wasn’t just going to sit there and wait for seven to 10 years until the bad credit fell off of my report.
 I tried to apply for new loans to show them that I was credit worthy, but every single bank denied me.
 Getting turned down for loans over and over again was frustrating and embarrassing.

 A friend told me about Lexington Law Firm and was ranting and raving about how awesome they were.
 I was skeptical at first, but after seeing what they did for him, I knew I had to give them a try.

 Lexington Law Changed My Life

-I called (800) 220-0084 and was connected to a credit expert who was very friendly and understanding.
+I called (800) 220-0084 and was connected to a credit professional who was very friendly and understanding.
 She was also exceptionally knowledgeable.
 I asked her many questions about the negative items on my credit report and told her about my situation.

 Bankruptcy Removed from My Equifax Credit Report: